Fact Sheet: USDA Assistance to Residents Affected by the Water Emergency in Flint, Michigan

 USDA authorized, on a time limited basis, blood lead testing at clinics for participants in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).

 Since September 2015, USDA has allowed mothers of non-breastfed infants to use Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) benefits for ready-to-feed infant formula, which does not need to be mixed with water.
 USDA also allowed participants to swap previously acquired powdered formula for ready-to-feed formula.
 The approximately 7,600 Flint residents participating in the WIC program (including around 1,500 women, 1,800 infants, and 4,300 children) are being offered supportive services as well as nutrition education on mitigating lead absorption through dietary changes.
 Given an expansion of Medicaid in Flint, recently announced by U.S. Department of Health and Human Services, more area residents will be income-eligible for WIC.

 WIC foods contain good sources of calcium, iron and Vitamin C, nutrients that have been shown to help reduce the absorption of lead in children's bodies.
 Additionally, the WIC cash value voucher can be used to purchase fruits and vegetables that are good sources of vitamin C and calcium.

 School Nutrition Programs

-In January 2016, USDA approved the Michigan Department of Education's request for additional funds totaling $62,700 through the Fresh Fruit and Vegetable Program, which provides fresh fruits and vegetables at no cost to students in eligible schools.
+In January 2016, USDA approved the Michigan Department of Education's (MDE) request for additional funds totaling $62,700 through the Fresh Fruit and Vegetable Program, which provides fresh fruits and vegetables at no cost to students in eligible schools.
 These funds, along with practical technical assistance on menu planning strategies, are designed to aid schools in identifying and incorporating more foods high in vitamin C, calcium, and iron that may help reduce lead levels in the body.
+In August 2016, USDA approved MDE's request for additional FFVP funds in the amount of $158,750 for immediate expansion of the FFVP in Flint, which will be used to provide grants to all eligible Genesse County schools that applied and qualified for SY 2016-17 FFVP funds.

 In October 2015, USDA waived the National School Lunch Program requirement that schools make available drinking water at school meal service for the remainder of the school year.